isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 ## Memoizing Functions

-An obvious way to go about implementing our memoizing tries is to jump into just that, the implementation, and prove separately that the implementation is correct.
-But take it from someone who went down that path and got stumped for a week, doing so is much less trivial than it seems.
-Not only did I manage to get the implementation wrong at first, proving the fixed version correct is also a huge ordeal.
+While it's tantalizing to jump in and begin implementing our memoizing trees, this is shortsighted.
+An implementation cannot possibly be correct without first specifying the problem.
+And take it from me, someone who wasted a week of his life because he initially went down the garden path trying to divorce implementation from proof.

 Better than jumping in immediately is to take a moment and think about what exactly a memoized trie looks like.
 Having done that work, we will then